mtorials/hugo-mt32/content/posts/the-difficulty-of-making-a-simple-blog.md

 ### Hugo and Netlify

 After too much frustration about not being able to easily deploy an already finished website I suspended this project but I did not plan on giving up completely.
-I never liked idea
+I never liked the idea of using the JavaScript ecosystem and my terrible code for the final website.